Equinamity-A Revolution in Horse and Rider Training

 The identities of competitors have been concealed.
 This has been done so that riders, trainers, owners, farriers, connections with high public profiles would not be embarrassed.
 This is because the shoeing situation represents a serious criticism of their standard of care.
 It is made even worse by another important fact.
 This refers to the extent of the shoeing problems.
 Because of this, owners, riders and trainers are probably unaware of the actual damage being inflicted on their horses.

 These photos have been taken at random from recent major international competitions and at prominent country stables.
 They show horses originating from an extensive range of countries.
 This makes it possible to draw significant conclusions about shoeing standards around the world.
+It is also essential to add that these problems have existed for many years.
+This is clear since the research conducted for this blog investigated shoeing using contemporary as well as historical sources over decades.
+And the same problems are consistently revealed.